Athletics Return to Play 2020-21.NEW

 2.19.2021 — The state has updated its stance on youth and high school athletics participation, allowing outdoor sports competition starting Friday, Feb.
 26.

 In Season 1, football and water polo are among the sports allowed to begin competition next Friday in any county in the state with a per-capita case rate of fewer than 14 per 100,000 residents — which currently includes San Mateo County.
-Football and water polo on top of Menlo’s weekly testing requirement must have a test 24 hours prior to competition.
+Football and water polo on top of Menlo’s weekly testing requirement must have a test 24 hours prior to competition, unless the case rate is below 7 per 100,000, in which case test results are not required within 24 hours of competition. .

 There are many considerations that we must review not only with county guidelines, but also the Central Coast Section, our three leagues and school policy.
 The School is addressing travel, officials and sport-by-sport protocol.
 We are thrilled about the likelihood of a competition season for many of our sports, and we will continue to share more details and developments.